Document Tools

 When HTML to PDF is the right option #

-Use HTML to PDF when your source already exists as a webpage-like layout: invoices, reports, resumes, and policy documents are common examples.
+Use HTML to PDF when your source already exists as a webpage-like layout: invoices, reports, resumes, policy documents, and certificates are the most common examples.
+These files are naturally structured in HTML — keeping them that way and converting on demand is usually faster than rebuilding the same layout inside a word processor or design tool.

 Prepare the HTML before uploading #